-The invoice factoring platform produced by ZWEBB provides:
+The invoice factoring platform produced by ZWEBB Fintech provides:

-- Fully automated invoice factoring and invoice discounting
+- Fully automated invoice factoring, invoice discounting, or reverse factoring

-- API connectivity to external accounting systems (Fortnox)
+- API connectivity to external accounting, CRM, or core-banking systems

-- Online, real-time price estimates directly on the website
+- Online, real-time price estimates directly on the platform

 - Credit risk